-The HFA plus+ survey is a Human Factors Risk Analysis tool which is designed to identify the human contribution to incidents.
+The HFA Plus+ survey is a Human Factors Analysis and Classification model which is designed to identify the human contribution to incidents.
 The tool is augmented with a 'Workload' score as an aid to understanding the potential severity and likely reduction in safe performance in specific roles.
-The inclusion of the differentially assessed workload measure assists in dimensioning the human variable in an investigation process or as the target for training and prevention efforts.
+The